2008 Nic Diederichs Technical High School slashing

-The Nic Diederichs Technical High School slashing was an incident on 17 August 2008 at the Nic Diederichs Technical High School in Krugersdorp, South Africa in which 18-year-old matric (Grade 12) student Morné Harmse attacked four people with a samurai sword.
-Sixteen-year-old grade 9 pupil Jacques Pretorius was killed and two campus gardeners and a second pupil were seriously injured.
+On 17 August 2008, 18-year-old student Morné Harmse attacked people at the Nic Diederichs Technical High School in Krugersdorp, South Africa, with a katana, resulting in the death of a 16-year-old student and injuries to two campus gardeners and another student.
 Harmse later pleaded guilty to a charge of murder and three charges of attempted murder, and was sentenced to twenty years' imprisonment.

-Harmse was reported to have "followed" the practice of Satanism.
+Harmse was frequently bullied and was reported to have "followed" the practice of Satanism, and taking inspiration to the Columbine High School massacre. with the main target of achieving infamy, which accord his words he wanted "to make people take notice had been brewing for over a year".
 Harmse had acquired a mask that resembled one of a member of the American heavy metal band Slipknot, donned a dress similar to the band's singer, Corey Taylor on the morning of the attack, and had been listening to the band for months prior to the attack.

-The attack
+Attack

 At about 7:00 a.m.
 (SAST), Harmse arrived at school in a white t-shirt and jeans, wearing a brown mask and with black paint on his face.
 The mask was reported to be an imitation of the one Slipknot lead vocalist Corey Taylor wears, which Harmse had referred to as the "maggot mask" but the media claimed that it resembled Joey Jordison's own mask and not Taylor's.
 Two other masks were found in Harmse's bag: a clown mask from a Hollywood costume store similar to Shawn Crahan's and a handmade papier-mâché mask with drilled holes and painted with tribal marks similar to Chris Fehn.
-Three samurai swords were also found in his bag, including a Sekizo ninja sword and a small katana.
+Three katanas were also found in his bag, including a Sekizo ninja sword and a small katana.